Subaas10/FASTA-motif-viewer/README.md

 - Export results as TSV for downstream analysis
 - Print/PDF export for publication-quality figures
 - Case-sensitive search option for soft-masked sequences

+## Motivation
+Existing tools such as Jalview and BioEdit do not provide a straightforward way to visualize regulatory motif hits in upstream sequences with mismatch tolerance and publication-quality output.
+FASTA Motif Viewer was built to fill this gap.

 ## Usage
 1. Click the live link above